When you engage in business with Utility Bidder the following terms and conditions come into effect.

 Our uplifts depend on the size of contract, length and other factors such as credit risks.
 Our average uplift is a few percent of your total energy cost.

-For Further information on how we get paid and how we ensure independence please contact our customer services team on 01858 410000.
+Further information on how we get paid and how we ensure independence can be found on our website, or by contacting customer services.